Teeth brushing 101 – Strategies for teaching kids to brush their teeth

 Supporting children with low registration: A comprehensive guide to Dunn’s sensory processing model

 There are different types of sensory processing patterns observable in all of us.
 Today, we will focus on low registration, based on Dunn’s Model of Sensory Processing.
-This blog is the third in a five-part series on sensory processing – check out the first blog for an overview of Dunn’s …
+This blog is the third in a five-part series on sensory processing.
+Check out the first blog in the series – an overview …

 Supporting children with low registration: A comprehensive guide to Dunn’s sensory processing model Read More »